mlresearch/v70/_posts/2017-07-17-rubinstein17a.md

   non-private function.
 Bounding such sensitivity is often a prohibitively complex analytic calculation.
 As an alternative, we propose a straightforward sampler for estimating sensitivity of non-private mechanisms.
-Since our sensitivity estimates hold with high probability, any mechanism that would be $(ε,δ)$-differentially private under bounded global sensitivity automatically achieves $(ε,δ,γ)$-random differential privacy (Hall et al. 2012), without any target-specific calculations required.
+Since our sensitivity estimates hold with high probability, any mechanism that would be $(\epsilon,\delta)$-differentially private under bounded global sensitivity automatically achieves $(\epsilon,\delta,\gamma)$-random differential privacy (Hall et al. 2012), without any target-specific calculations required.
 We demonstrate on worked example learners how our usable approach adopts a naturally-relaxed privacy guarantee, while achieving more accurate releases even for non-private functions that are black-box computer programs.
 layout: inproceedings
 id: rubinstein17a
 tex_title: Pain-Free Random Differential Privacy with Sensitivity Sampling